 In the TREC QA tracks, which ran from 1999 to 2007, the underlying data were corpora of text documents.
-An overview of this long series of tracks is given in [15].
+An overview of this long series of tracks is given in [14].
 The corpora were mainly newswire documents, later also blog documents.
 The series started with relatively simple factoid questions, e.g. Name a film in which Jude Law acted, and ended with very complex queries based on sequences of related queries, including, e.g., temporal dependencies.
-For list questions, such as Who are 6 actors who have played Tevye in 'Fiddler's provide the set of the set on the Roof'?, which are similar to the kind we consider in this paper, the best system in 2007 achieved an F-measure of 48%.
+For list questions, such as Who are 6 actors who have played Tevye in 'Fiddler on the Roof'?, which are similar to the kind we consider in this paper, the best system in 2007 achieved an F-measure of 48%.